kaylon/fate-template/README.md

 - Adversaries and custom blocks: Use the provided YAML/Markdown syntax for easy entry and automatic styling.
 - Troubleshooting: If you get errors, ensure Pandoc and LaTeX are correctly installed and that your image paths are correct.
 - Sometimes special characters in tables (like `#`, `&`, etc.) can cause issues.
 If you encounter problems, try escaping them with double backslash (`\\#`).
 - Use the example.md file as a reference for formatting and structure.

-## What Does This Project Actually Do?
-Transforms your Markdown campaign into a styled, printable PDF with two columns, custom adversary boxes, and flexible image placement.
-Automates complex LaTeX formatting so you can focus on writing, not typesetting.
-Keeps your project organized for easy editing, versioning, and sharing.
+This file is an AI generated module, so it is not accurate or complete, but it serves as a good example.
+- If you need to customize the colours or styles, you can modify the `template.tex` file in the `tex/` directory.
+Look for the `% --- Colors ---` block to change colors, or adjust any settings as needed.

 ## License

 This project is licensed under the **GNU General Public License, version 3** (or any later version).
 For more details, see the [full license text](https://www.gnu.org/licenses/gpl-3.0.html).

 This project is not associated with or endorsed by the creators of Critical Role, Darrington Press or any other commercial entity.
 It is an independent project created for educational and personal use.

 ### This template uses:
 - Montserrat font (Google Fonts, SIL Open Font License)